KaYBlitZ/CS3113/CS3113_HW_3/Readme.md

 - Organize your code!!

 # Controls
-Use Z and X to move left and right
+Press Z and X to move left and right
-Use M to shoot missiles
+Press M to shoot missiles
+Press backspace during game to return to main menu